TinTesla/Pawfect_Match---Project4-Group7/README.md

 -	Find Your Match by Feature Selection
     - User selects preferred feature ranges from a sliding scale and is provided best projection of group and/ or breed.
 Overall accuracy of 57% by breed and 100% by group.
 -	Find Dogs
-    - Map with nearby animal shelters based on the user’s selected location.
+    - Interactive map that displays nearby animal shelters based on the user’s selected location/zipcode (US only).

 ![menu](Local/Images/menu.jpg)
 ![home](Local/Images/home.jpg)